-The squash is cooked when it is fork tender.
-Add a couple table spoons of butter and puree.
-In the same bowl add brown sugar, milk, eggs, cinnamon, nutmeg, salt, and vanilla.
+The squash is cooked when it is fork-tender.
+Add a couple of tablespoons of butter and puree.
+In the same bowl add brown sugar, eggs, cinnamon, nutmeg, salt, and vanilla.
 Once it is all mixed together and smooth, pour into a greased casserole pan and bake at 350 degrees for 50-60 minutes.
 Then enjoy right with your dinner.
 Yes, it is sweet, but next to a spicy smoked beef sandwich it will leave you with an empty pan.
 Your friends will ask for the recipe while men and children are shocked this is squash.
 Little do they know that this is just a crustless pumpkin pie sans the whipped cream.

 - 1 cup brown sugar or ¾ cup maple syrup

 - 3 eggs

 - ½ teaspoon salt

 - Steam or roast peeled squash and puree.
 Measure out two cups.

 - Blend or puree all the ingredients together until smooth.
 Pour into greased 1.5-quart casserole dish.

 - Bake on 350 for 50-60 minutes or till the souffle is set much like a pumpkin pie.